SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 * motorway, trunk, primary, secondary, tertiary, unclassified and residential are handled as normal.
 * service without designation are handled as normal
 * service with designation are handled as per the designation
-* unpaved - unpaved unclassified roads, shown with a solid brown line
+* unpaved - unpaved unclassified roads, intended to be shown visually different from paved ones
-* ucrwide, ucrnarrow - unclassified country road; long brown dashes widely or narrowly spaced
+* ucrwide, ucrnarrow - unclassified country road intended to be shown visually between unpaved and BOAT
-* boatwide, boatnarrow - Byway Open to All Traffic; brown dashes widely or narrowly spaced
+* boatwide, boatnarrow - Byway Open to All Traffic; wide or narrow
-* rbywide, rbynarrow - Restricted Byway; blue dashes and dots widely or narrowly spaced
+* rbywide, rbynarrow - Restricted Byway; wide or narrow
-* bridlewaywide, bridlewaynarrow - Public Bridleway; blue dots widely or narrowly spaced
+* bridlewaywide, bridlewaynarrow - Public Bridleway; wide or narrow
-* bridlewaysteps - Public Bridleway; wide blue dashes
+* bridlewaysteps - Public Bridleway; but steps
-* footwaywide, footwaynarrow - Public Footpath; salmon dots widely or narrowly spaced
+* footwaywide, footwaynarrow - Public Footpath; wide or narrow
-* footwaysteps - Public Footpath; wide salmon dashes
+* footwaysteps - Public Footpath; but steps
-* pathwide, pathnarrow - no designation; black dots widely or narrowly spaced
+* pathwide, pathnarrow - no designation; wide or narrow
-* steps - no designation; wide black dashes
+* steps - no designation; steps

 ### name